 Corrective Action is the process you use to fix the root causes of problems.
 They could be internal process problems (office or production), product problems, or even problems with the QMS.
 There are some basic steps that have to be included:

-Risk-based Thinking is the process of making improvements before a problem occurs.
-Frequently organizations struggle with preventive defects; perhaps because they envision a preventive action as being something big or major.
+Risk-based Thinking is the process of making improvements before a problem occurs to prevent defects from happening.
+Frequently organizations struggle with preventing defects; perhaps because they envision a preventive action as being something big or major.
 That doesn’t have to be the case.
 Small improvements prevent problems as well.
 So the real goal for the preventive action process is to create a system that documents all improvements – big and small.
+That is what risk-based thinking is — it’s preventing risks from occurring.

 Nonconforming Product is where you log defects found either in receiving inspection, manufacturing, or customer returns.
-Each defect needs to be logged, isolated from good product, and a disposition determined, which could lead to a corrective action.
+Each defect is non-conforming to a requirement and needs to be logged, isolated from good conforming product, and a disposition determined, which could lead to a corrective action.

 Internal Audits are used like instruments to measure the effectiveness of the ISO 9001 QMS.
 Of course, your internal audit team will need training and to understand the ISO 9001 QMS Requirements, so an Internal Auditor Class may be helpful.
 With an internal audit procedure and audit training you can start auditing the ISO 9001 QMS even though the system isn’t fully implemented.
 But it provides ISO 9001 auditing practice and generates required audit records.
 The audit findings are also entered into the corrective action process so we can practice doing corrective actions.